yateendra/yateendra.github.io/_posts/2016-08-07-taking-care-of-a-pitbull-puppy.markdown

 ---
 published: true
 title: Taking care of a Pitbull Puppy
+description: Pitbull is not good for a first time owner it's not about taking care it's about telling him who's the boss.
+From young age let him know you are the alpha male, treat when he behaves well and scold him when he's not.
 layout: post
 ---
 Pitbull is not good for a first time owner it's not about taking care it's about telling him who's the boss.